 4. Large Agency vs Small Agency

 Your agency selection could also be influenced by a few other variables.
-This includes your budget, and their scale of resources, among any other personal preferences you desire.
-Large agency offerings are impressive with layers of process for good reason, while a small agency is more likely to provide a boutique experience with responsive nimbleness.
+This includes your budget, and their scale of resources, among many other personal preferences you desire.
+Large agency offerings are impressive with layers of a process for good reason, while a small agency is more likely to provide a boutique experience with responsive nimbleness.
 However, nothing is really the rule, and like all things, there’s an array of full-service agencies out there ready to solve your unique challenge.

 5. What is an integrated agency?

 The term advertising agency has become somewhat archaic.
 Today, the integrated marketing agency acts as the preferred extension of a business.
 Their approach is holistic and they are equipped to promote a brand across all marketing channels without solution bias; a perk for you knowing recommendations won’t be avoided due to a weakness in a particular area.
 Of course, forming a relationship with an agency that is already aware of your brand makes conversations that much easier, but keep your opportunities open.

 If you have found yourself at a point where adding an advertising agency for support seems like the next logical step for growth, we hope we’ve made the hunt a little easier.
 You will find that deeper research will ultimately reward you with a partner who will elevate your brand to the next level.